wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 ### Populations {#sec_herbiv_populations} ###
 Each herbivore class needs a specific population class, implementing \ref Fauna::PopulationInterface, which manages a list of class instances of the same HFT.
-Each [habitat](\ref Fauna::Habitat) has a \ref Fauna::HftPopulationsMap which manages a number of population instances, one for each HFT.
+Each [habitat](\ref Fauna::Habitat) is populated by herbivores.
+The class \ref Fauna::SimulationUnit a habitat and its herbivores (managed by HFT in \ref Fauna::HftPopulationsMap).

 @startuml "Herbivore population classes."
 	!include herbiv_diagrams.iuml!population_classes
 @enduml

 Error Handling {#sec_herbiv_errorhandling}
 ------------------------------------------